21 Expired Listing Scripts That Could Change Minds

 7. The referral service partner script

-• Objective: Begin the conversation without asking for the listing.
+• Goals or focus icon showing a bullseye with an arrow inside a pink circle.
+Objective: Begin the conversation without asking for the listing.
 Offer useful contacts for staging, repairs, or services that sellers of expireds may need.

 • Position yourself as a problem-solver, not a salesperson.